Say hello to the team of issue nine!

 Left to right: Stella Ho, Thy Mai, Julia Favaloro, Huy Nguyen, Georgia Urie, Samantha Jones and Helen Yu.

-We are very excitedly starting on the third instalment of our three edition series of the magazine and before our team gets knee-deep in work there are introductions to be had!
-For issue nine we have graduates and students from UTS, UNSW and Billy Blue, lets meet Georgia Urie, Helen Yu, Huy Nguyen, Julia Favaloro, Samantha Jones, Stella Ho and Thy Mai to get to know them a little better.
+We are very excitedly starting on the third instalment of our three edition series of the magazine.
+Before our team gets knee-deep in work there are introductions to be had!
+For issue nine we have graduates and students from UTS, UNSW and Billy Blue.
+Let’s meet Georgia Urie, Helen Yu, Huy Nguyen, Julia Favaloro, Samantha Jones, Stella Ho and Thy Mai and get to know them a little better.

 Tell us a little bit about yourself!